danielnilsson9/bbs-fw/README.md

-# BBSHD Open Source Firmware
+# BBSHD/BBS02 Open Source Firmware

-This firmware is intended to replace the original Bafang firmware on the BBSHD motor controller.
-Almost all functionality of original firmware has been implemented and more special features has been added.
+This firmware is intended to replace the original Bafang firmware on the BBSHD/BBS02 motor controller.
+Almost all functionality of original firmware has been implemented and additional features has been added.

 This firmware is compatible with all displays that works with the original firmware.
 A custom configuration tool is provided since BafangConfigTool is not compatible due to a different set of supported parameters.